fgarsombke/coinbasepro_DCA_bot/README.md

 #### Where to run your bot?

 The bot can be run on your local computer (desktop, laptop) or in any cloud provider.
-I set mine up in AWS using a nano EC2 instance.
+Initially I set mine up in AWS using a nano EC2 instance.
 It's about $3/month.
 This way I don't have to think about keeping a local computer running so that the cronjob runs each day.
+I then found out if you use a Lambda on AWS (deployed through serverless) the cost is essentially close to free!!!

 #### (Optional) Create an AWS Simple Notification System topic
 This is out of scope for this document, but generate a set of AWS access keys and a new SNS topic to enable the bot to send email reports.